vasetrendafilov/robot-simulation/README.md

 ### Data structure

-When you save a new robot the program creates `robot_arms/robot_name/` directory and saves the `urdf` file.
-All the logs are saved in the same directory under the folder `logs`.
-When you add an attachment the file is expected to be in `attachments/attachment_name` and the libraries are expected to be under `packages`.
+When you save a new robot the program creates `robot_arms/robot_name/` directory and saves the urdf file.
+All the logs are saved in the same directory under the folder `logs/`.
+When you add an attachment the file is expected to be in `attachments/attachment_name` and the libraries are expected to be under `packages/`.
 The data structure three for running the project is:

 * attachments/
     * attachment_name/